jrossc/jrossc/README.md

 ### Hi there 👋

-I am a software developer with more than 7 years of doing back-end development using C#.
+I have been programming in C# since 2013 and have created projects from scratch on either web or Windows-based applications.
 My repositories are collections of self-learning codes.

 📫 How to reach me: